Songonge/SQL-Projects/Spotify_Streams.md

 #### Adding and Populating the Column start_time

 1. **Adding a column named start_time**
-This is done by using the `ALTER TABLE` statement which is used to modify the structure of an existing table.
+This is done by using the `ALTER TABLE` statement, which is used to modify the structure of an existing table.
 ```
 ALTER TABLE spotify_streams
 ADD COLUMN start_time TIME